 How do I report a violation?

 To report a violation, call the Code Enforcement’s main number (310) 802-5518.
 This number has a voicemail available 24 hours 7 days a week.
 Regular business hours are Monday through Thursday 7:30 AM to 5:30 PM, alternate open Fridays 8:00 AM to 5:00 PM.
-Another option is to email your complaint to Code Enforcement.
+Another option is to email Code Enforcement.

 What does “upon-request” mean and why is it needed if plastic straws and utensils are banned?